Johann Jakob Balmer

 1825–1898

-Balmer taught for many years at a girls' school in Basel and also lectured at the University of Basel.
-Although he worked broadly in mathematics, he became famous for a result published in 1885: a numerical formula that described the visible spectral lines of hydrogen.
-That pattern, now called the Balmer series, became an important step toward the development of atomic theory.
+Balmer is most famous for a paper published in 1885, when he described a simple numerical formula for the visible spectral lines of hydrogen.
+That pattern, now called the Balmer series, became an important step toward the development of atomic theory and spectroscopy.